upleveled/system-setup/windows.md

    choco install python visualstudio2022-workload-vctools -y
    ```

    This may take some time (possibly up to 15-20 minutes).
-This uses Chocolatey to install some Windows build tools to help with installing some Node.js native modules.
+This uses Chocolatey to install Python and Visual Studio build tools, which are required for installing Node.js native modules.

 9. <a name="vs-code-extensions"></a> Copy each line in the following text, right-click in the blue middle part of the PowerShell window to paste the text and hit enter.<br><br>